Affinity Analytics Using Actian Cloud Data Warehouse

 First, I want to understand my data by executing a few interesting queries.

-I want to understand what months of data are in my Avalanche warehouse and understand some overall numbers.
+I want to understand what months of data are in my Actian warehouse and understand some overall numbers.
 (Note this blog was authored in early 2021).
 I execute this query:

 Also, I would like to see trended sales by month.
 I execute this query: